UniversalDependencies/docs/treebanks/cs_cac-pos-INTJ.md

 There are 9 `INTJ` lemmas (0%), 9 `INTJ` types (0%) and 15 `INTJ` tokens (0%).
 Out of 16 observed tags, the rank of `INTJ` is: 14 in number of lemmas, 15 in number of types and 16 in number of tokens.

-The 10 most frequent `INTJ` lemmas: běda fajn fí budíčééék haló hej ježišmarjá panečku vida
+The 10 most frequent `INTJ` lemmas: <em>běda, fajn, fí, budíčééék, haló, hej, ježišmarjá, panečku, vida</em>

-The 10 most frequent `INTJ` types:  běda fajn fí Budíčééék Haló Ježišmarjá Vida hej panečku
+The 10 most frequent `INTJ` types:  <em>běda, fajn, fí, Budíčééék, Haló, Ježišmarjá, Vida, hej, panečku</em>

 The 10 most frequent ambiguous lemmas: